Smile (The Beach Boys album): Delays, Capitol lawsuit, and departures (December 1966 – April 1967)

-Wilson later described himself as "fucked up" and "jealous" of Spector and the Beatles, stating he began Smile intending to surpass his rivals.
+In another incident, after attending a screening for Seconds, Wilson had thought the film contained coded messages from Phil Spector and director John Frankenheimer as part of a supposed Jewish conspiracy against him.
+(Note: Gaines writes that Anderle, himself Jewish, "was so insulted he couldn't speak. [...]
+It took him several days to forgive Brian.")
+He later described himself as "fucked up" and "jealous" of Spector and the Beatles, stating he began Smile intending to "beat the Beatles".
 Taylor recounted Wilson's "mad possessive battle" with the Beatles and Rolling Stones, saying Wilson demanded unwavering loyalty and often challenged him to compare his work favorably against theirs.
 (Note: Taylor described examples where Wilson would preview a new original song and remark, "Better than the Stones, yeah?"
 Wilson would then contrast his work with a track such as the Beatles' "Paperback Writer" and ask, "Is that really any good?"
 Taylor recalled repeatedly affirming the Beatles' work, though Wilson "was never satisfied".
 Anderle corroborated Wilson's insecurity over perceived competition: "Brian always felt that [...] the Beatles were number two [with Derek] [...]
 He had a very strong feeling about that.")
 Throughout early 1967, the music industry and pop fans were aware that the Beatles were working on a significant new work as their follow-up to Revolver, with the band having been ensconced in their London studios since the previous November.
-Historian Darren Reid writes that Wilson believed releasing the first significant 1967 album would establish an industry benchmark, setting "the standard against which all other albums released after that time would have to be judged."

-A popular rumor suggests that Wilson was deeply affected upon hearing the Beatles' February 1967 single "Strawberry Fields Forever".
-He heard the song under the influence of Seconal while driving with Vosse, who recalled that Wilson immediately pulled over and remarked, "They did it already—what I wanted to do with Smile.
-Maybe it's too late", before both laughed.
-He added that he "never gave much import" to Wilson's remark.
-Responding to a fan's question on his website in 2014, Wilson denied that hearing the song had "weakened" him.
+He first heard their February 1967 single "Strawberry Fields Forever" while under the influence of Seconal and driving with Vosse, who recalled Wilson remarking that the Beatles had achieved "what [he] wanted to do with Smile" before both laughed.
+(Note: It is sometimes suggested that Wilson was profoundly affected by "Strawberry Fields Forever".
+Responding to a fan's question on his website in 2014, Wilson rejected that hearing the song had "weakened" him.
+Vosse stated that he "never gave much import" to Wilson's remark, though "he sounded very serious" at the moment he spoke it.
+Historian Darren Reid surmised that Wilson believed releasing the first significant 1967 album would establish an industry benchmark, setting "the standard against which all other albums released after that time would have to be judged.")